 Black sagebrush can occupy extremely large areas (>100000ac) in eastern NV and western UT.
 Occurrences are typically smaller towards western and northern NV and southern ID.
 Disturbance patch size for this type is not well known but is estimated to be 10s to 100s of acres due to the relatively small proportion of the sagebrush matrix it occupies and the limited potential for fire spread.
-Where these sites exist in a more herbaceous state, fire expands readily where there is continuity of fine fuel and sufficient wind.
-It is usually a low intensity burn.
+Where these sites exist in a more herbaceous state, fire expands readily where there is continuity of fine fuel to carry it to the extent that there is wind sufficient for a low intensity burn.
 Fire sizes up to 800ac possible in situations like this.

-The effect of insect outbreaks (independent of drought) on mature pinyon and juniper in class D can cause a 50% reduction in class D (from 10% to 5%) if part or all of the outbreak sufficiently thins older trees (transition to class C).
-We assumed that 25% of outbreaks results in a transition to class C from D.
+The effect of insect outbreaks (independent of drought) on mature pinyon and juniper in class D can cause a 50% reduction in class D (from 10 to 5%) if part or all of the outbreak sufficiently thins older trees

-Dominant Species are from the NRCS PLANTS database.
+^{}Dominant Species are from the NRCS PLANTS database.
 To check a species code, please visit http://plants.usda.gov.
 Fire Regime Groups are: I: 0-35 year frequency, surface severity; II: 0-35 year frequency, replacement severity; III: 35-100+ year frequency, mixed severity; IV: 35-100+ year frequency, replacement severity; V: 200+ year frequency, replacement severity.